nginxinc/bank-of-sirius/extras/tls-ip-selfsigned/README.md

 # TLS Frontend with Self-Signed Certificates

-This directory contains manifests for deploying the Bank of Anthos frontend with an HTTPS-only ingress, using self-signed certificates and a global static IP.
+This directory contains manifests for deploying the Bank of Sirius frontend with an HTTPS-only ingress, using self-signed certificates and a global static IP.

 ## Prerequisites